 If you suffer from heroin addiction and continue to use it over a period of time, then you could find yourself suffering from cognitive issues similar to that dementia.
 This is because it causes inflammation in the brain and also proteins to build up.
 In turn, this replicates the structural changes that Alzheimer’s disease is associated with.
 This can cause severe cognitive impairment with symptoms such as confusion and memory loss.

 White matter plays an important part in your brain function and if you use heroin, over time it can deteriorate this white matter.
 This white matter is made up of nerve fibers that are extensions of nerve cells.
 They are surrounded by a fatty covering called myelin which is what sends and receives signals and messages around your body quickly.
 Without this, your brain cannot process actions quickly and it can lead to a deterioration of both cognitive and physical ability.

 How Do You Get Help from Heroin Abuse?

 The brain damage which can be caused by using heroin can be extensive and it is not clear whether it can be reversed.
-This is why it is so vital that as soon as someone notices any sorts of changes, they need to stop abusing heroin and get the appropriate help.
+This is why it is so vital that as soon as someone notices any sort of changes, they need to stop abusing heroin and get the appropriate help.
 This can prevent the damage from worsening.
-For those that haven’t started to experience any negative symptoms yet but are using heroin, they need to get clean as soon as possible to prevent anything from being damaged.
+Those that haven’t started to experience any negative symptoms yet but are using heroin, need to get clean as soon as possible to prevent anything from being damaged.
 The sooner you get off of heroin, the less likely you are to suffer from the side effects that it can cause.